iliakan/plunk/Readme.md

 - Log in (sign up if needed) to http://github.com, and then
 - Log in to http://plnkr.co using github

-This will establish a session which the utility will use to post plunks under your github username.
+This will establish a session which the utility will use to create and update plunks under your github username.

 Usage (while in target directory):
 ```